(In alphabetical order)

 JAMES GRIFFIN & THE SUBTERRANEANS

 Willson-Piper joins forces with multi-instrumentalist Niko Röhlcke of Swedish band Weeping Willows to form MOAT in 2012.
-Their self-titled debut album is released in 2013.
-A second album, Poison Stream, will be released through Schoolkids Records in 2020.
+Their self-titled debut album was released in 2013.
+Their second album Poison Stream was released in 2021.

 Willson-Piper co-writes the song Knock Me Out on 4 Non Blondes singer Linda Perry’s 1996 solo album In Flight.
 The song also appears on The Crow: City Of Angels soundtrack and is credited to Perry/Willson-Piper and Jefferson Airplane legend Grace Slick.